-${ m CO}2$ capture, transport and storage in deep geological layers are essential technology in combatting climate change. "."Geological carbon sinks" are an additional resource available to help to avoid exceeding the 1.5°C temperature increase specified in the Paris Agreement.
-As a matter of a fact, despite all the efforts made by industrialists and the innovative technology set up to reduce $CO_2$ emissions in the atmosphere, residual $CO_2$ persists.
+CO2 capture, transport and storage in deep geological layers are essential technology in combatting climate change. "."Geological carbon sinks" are an additional resource available to help to avoid exceeding the 1.5°C temperature increase specified in the Paris Agreement.
+As a matter of a fact, despite all the efforts 17 DUNKIR made by industrialists and the innovative technology set up to reduce CO_2 emissions in the atmosphere, residual CO_2 persists.
 Therefore, it needs to be captured to prevent it from being released into the air and to stop it from continuing to intensify the greenhouse effect.
-Sending the $CO_2$ back underground means, in some way, returning it to the place we took it from, since we extract fossil carbon (coal, natural gas and oil) from underground which, when burnt for energy, releases $CO_2$ .
-In the case of Dunkirk's CO2 Hub, the carbon dioxide will be temporarily stored in surface containers before being transported by boat to geological storage sites under the floor of the North Sea, particularly in Norway, which has had storage sites since 1996

-CO2, a recoverable material ${ m CO}2$ is a reusable raw material.
-The process, which involves capturing it as soon as it leaves the factory, inhibits ${ m CO}2$ from entering the atmosphere.
+Sending the CO_2 back underground means, in some way, returning it to the place we took it from, since we extract fossil carbon (coal, natural gas and oil) from underground which, when burnt for energy, releases CO_2 .
+In the case of Dunkirk's CO_2 Hub, the carbon dioxide will be temporarily stored in surface containers before being transported by boat to geological storage sites under the floor of the North Sea, particularly in Norway, which has had storage sites since 1996 CO2, a recoverable material CO_2 is a reusable raw material.
+The process, which involves capturing it as soon as it leaves the factory, inhibits CO_2 from entering the atmosphere.
 Stored temporarily, it can then be exported to be stored in natural carbon sinks or be recovered.
 These solutions are backed by the IPCC and the Ademe.

-In fact, the chemical components of $\mathrm{CO}2$ (two atoms of oxygen and one atom of carbon) can be recovered directly (dry ice, refrigerants, etc.) and biologically (cultivation of micro-algae by photosynthesis) or chemically transformed. $\mathrm{CO}2$ is, in fact, used in a large number of industrial processes (solvents, water treatment, agri-food processes, carbonisation, etc.).
+In fact, the chemical components of CO_2 (two atoms of oxygen and one atom of carbon) can be recovered directly (dry ice, refrigerants, etc.) and biologically (cultivation of micro-algae by photosynthesis) or chemically transformed.
+CO_2 is, in fact, used in a large number of industrial processes (solvents, water treatment, agri-food processes, carbonisation, etc.).
 Nevertheless, chemical recovery through reaction with another component is the most promising way, giving us as many uses as possible: production of urea, used in agriculture as a nitrogen fertiliser, and salicylic acid, from which aspirin is derived.

 CO2 is also used in the manufacturing process of polycarbonates, a high performance plastic material (optical glass, CDs, DVDs and contact lenses, etc.) and polymethanes (foams, rubbers, etc.).
 Research into mineralisation and carbonation, particularly to harden concrete, is advanced.
 Above all, however, researchers are putting a lot of hope into the production of energy products, i.e., methanol, formic acid and fuels at the end of the chain, thanks to a wide range of processes (hydrogenation, reforming, electrolysis, photoelectrocatalysis and thermochemistry).
-Uses of CO2 with the greatest potential

-Electrofuels, chemicals, materials

-In Dunkirk, several avenues and projects are being explored.
+Electrofuels, chemicals, materials In Dunkirk, several avenues and projects are being explored.

 An example of a CO2 recovery project: